playframework/playframework/templates/README.md

     ./build publish-templates

-You can publish specific templates by passing them as a comma separated list to the templates system property:
+You can publish specific templates by using the templates command:

-    ./build -Dtemplates=play-scala publish-templates

-The above will usually be more useful if you publish it for a specific version of Play:

-    ./build -Dtemplates=play-scala -Dplay.version=2.3-M1 clean publish-templates
+    ./build templates play-scala publish-templates